Paolo De Stefano: Early years

-De Stefano clan hailed from the Archi neighbourhood in Reggio Calabria.
+The De Stefano clan hailed from the Archi neighbourhood in Reggio Calabria.
 Paolo and his brother Giorgio De Stefano went to university for several years.
 According to the pentito Giacomo Lauro, who held important positions in the Reggio Calabria clans: “In 1970 … the De Stefanos … were nobody, they were nobody.
 The De Stefano brothers became the owners of Reggio Calabria after the war, the first mafia war. … I do not want to swear, but who the fuck were the De Stefanos in the 1970s?
 They had killed a certain Sergi for four oxen, for a fraud of four oxen in Modena … These were the De Stefanos.
 They committed petty fraud for four cows, … then with cigarettes.”

 The De Stefano brothers would come to prominence as members of the clan of Domenico Tripodo, the old capobastone of Reggio Calabria, who had acquired considerable financial resources through tobacco smuggling.
-Within two years (as a result of the First 'Ndrangheta war in 1974-1976) they moved from being simple 'Ndranghetisti to being the new "lords" of Reggio Calabria.
-They won a monopoly of construction work in northern Reggio Calabria, moving the rival Tripodo group out of the market of public work contracts with the support of the Piromalli and Mammolito cosche.
+Within two years (as a result of the First 'Ndrangheta war in 1974–1976) they moved from being simple 'Ndranghetisti to the new "lords" of Reggio Calabria.
+They won a monopoly of construction work in northern Reggio Calabria, pushing the rival Tripodo group out of the market of public work contracts with the support of the Piromalli and Mammolito cosche.
 They also robbed a shipment of smuggled tobacco belonging to Tripodo.

-Paolo’s brother Giovanni De Stefano was killed in 1974 and his other brother Giorgio was wounded.
+Paolo's brother Giovanni De Stefano was killed in 1974 and his other brother Giorgio was wounded.
 The attack triggered the First 'Ndrangheta war.
 Tripodo was arrested in February 1975 and incarcerated in the Poggioreale prison in Naples.
-He was killed with the help of Camorra boss Raffaele Cutolo, the boss of the Nuova Camorra Organizzata (NCO) who worked with the De Stefano’s in drug trafficking.
+He was killed with the help of Camorra boss Raffaele Cutolo, the boss of the Nuova Camorra Organizzata (NCO) who worked with the De Stefano's in drug trafficking.